KhaledSaeed004/Skin-Safe-Frontend/README.md

-# 🧴 Skin Safe – Frontend
+# 🟦 Skin Safe – Frontend

-Welcome to the **frontend** part of our graduation project **Skin Safe**, an AI-powered platform for skin cancer detection and awareness.
-This repo contains the client-side code written in React, powered by Vite and Tailwind CSS, with a modern and modular architecture.
+This is the **frontend** part of our graduation project **Skin Safe**, an AI-powered platform for skin cancer detection and awareness.
+This repo contains the client-side code written in React, powered by Vite and Tailwind CSS, with a modular architecture.

 ## 📦 Tech Stack